dssg/hitchhikers-guide/sources/curriculum/setup/command-line-tools/README.md

 * Be careful what you wish for, the command line is very powerful, it will do exactly what you ask.
 This can be dangerous when you're running commands like `rm` (remove), or `mv` (move).
 You can "echo" your commands to just print the command text without actually running the command.
 * Use tab completion to type commands faster and find filenames, press the tab key whilst typing to see suggestions  `tab`
 * Prepend `man` to a command to read the manual for example `man rm`
 * You can use `ctrl + r` to search the command line history, and search for previously searched commands.
-Or type `history` to see the history`.
+Or type `history` to see the history.
 * Beware of spaces when creating filenames, this is not generally good practice, if you must you can use the `\` escape character to add blank spaces in a file name.
 For example `touch space\ bars\ .txt`, if you run `touch space bars .txt` this will create three files `space`, `bars`, and `.txt`.
-* Have a look into using `tmux` or a similar terminal multiplexer for working with multiple terminals (see further reading living-in-the-terminal).
+* Have a look into using `screen` or `tmux` for keeping processes alive and working with multiple terminals (see further reading [living-in-the-terminal](../../programming_best_practices/living-in-the-terminal/)).
-* Use `htop` or `top` for monitoring the usage of your instance.
+* Use `htop` for monitoring the usage of your instance ([usage guide](https://www.deonsworld.co.za/2012/12/20/understanding-and-using-htop-monitor-system-resources/)).
-* Have a go at learning the basics of `vim`, since it is ubiquitous on unix servers (see further reading living-in-the-terminal).
+* Have a go at learning the basics of `vim`, since it is ubiquitous on unix servers (see further reading [living-in-the-terminal](../../programming_best_practices/living-in-the-terminal/)).
-* If you are not familiar with regular expressions, have a look at further readings (learning regular expressions the practical way).
+* Check out some tutorials on regular expressions if you are not already familiar with them.

 ## Command Line for Data Science - Let's talk about the weather

-Since there's been so much controversy over weather predictions from paid vs free apps this year, we're going to just do it ourselves and create out own predictions using weather data from NOAA.
+As an exercise, let's take a shot at creating our own weather predictions using data from NOAA.

-You can find daily data for the US here:
+You can find daily data from 2016 for the US here:

     ftp://ftp.ncdc.noaa.gov/pub/data/ghcn/daily/by_year/2016.csv.gz